damianhakert/damianhakert.github.io/source/handbook/support/index.html.md

 1. Emergency tickets should be answered within 30 minutes.
 2. Security disclosures through regular tickets should be answered within 1 business day.
-3. Disqus and Twitter: we strive to answer them within 1 business day.
+3. Disqus, Twitter and Google alerts: we strive to answer them within 1 business day.
 4. Posted Issues through the end: we strive to answer them within two weeks but not sooner than two days, to give the rest of the community a chance to respond.